Focus on Skin Cancer: An Overview

 Effective nurse participation in skin cancer recognition, prevention and management, as well as patient support and guidance along recognised referral pathways, requires a basic knowledge and understanding of melanoma and non-melanoma skin cancer.

 The three main types of skin cancer originate from epidermal cell genetic mutation:

 Basal Cell Carcinomas (BCC) derive from stem cells located in the epidermal basal layer or hair follicles.

 Melanomas advance from melanocytes, basal layer pigment-producing cells.

-For instance, the ABCDE rule applies for identifying some suspicious pigmented lesions:
+For instance, the ABCDE rule applies when identifying some suspicious pigmented lesions:

 However, you must be aware that in paediatrics, nodular or amelanotic melanoma, the individual might not present with conventional ABCDE criteria for diagnosing a suspicious lesion or melanoma.

-There are a number of risk factors around skin cancer that should also be taken into account:
+There are a number of risk factors around skin cancer that should be taken into account:

 Nurses are well-positioned to have a positive impact on community skin cancer awareness and to advise on sun protection and minimisation techniques.
 Wherever you work as a nurse, you have a role in the education, prevention and management of skin cancers.

 Greater nurse knowledge and awareness increases vigilance, aids early identification and improves patient outcomes.
 Irrespective of care context, it is best to approach suspicious or new lesions and non-healing wounds with a level of wariness.